 I didn’t do very well in Korean to begin with either.
 Purchasing textbooks to teach myself the alphabet and simple conversation, how could I possibly be spot on with the pronunciation when all I had was a book?
 I knew I needed to go to the next level.

 Podcasts are definitely a step up.
 Actually hearing the language helps me a lot when I’m studying a new language but the problem is that podcasts are one way: you’re not getting any feedback on your speaking with them.
 As for apps, I do love using Memrise but it has its limitations.
 When I’m doing the speaking exercises, the same people in the video listening exercises say the same phrases.
 I know what they’re going to say before they’ve even opened their mouth.
 Not close to real life as much as I’d like.

-A lovely follower of mine on Snapchat told me about her love for Duolingo.
+A lovely follower of mine told me about her love for Duolingo.
 Carrie, who’s learning Spanish and Italian, says that it’s a great app for learning to read and speak but it does have its downside too; you’re essentially learning with a bot.

 These apps aren’t going to teach you the real slang natives use either.
 I’ve learnt some awesome slang over beer and fried chicken in Asian countries and by dating the locals.
 This way, I’ve learnt the swear words and cheeky expressions we all really want to know.

 I’ve landed in plenty of countries with bare minimum phrases.
 It certainly helps to know how to say thank you, please, hello etc. but to really connect with the land you want to discover and get by, it without a doubt serves you well to step it up a notch.
 Waving your hands about and miming random things you need has its limits.